Settings for User Accounts and User Templates

 The caller input settings define actions that Unity Connection takes in response to phone keypad keys pressed by callers during a user greeting.
 For each greeting that allows caller input, you can specify whether callers can skip the greeting, record a message, exit the greeting, transfer to numbers that are not associated with users or call handlers, or transfer to an alternate contact number, call handler, directory handler, or interview handler of your choice.
 You also use caller input settings to specify which keys users can press to interrupt a user greeting so that they can sign in to Unity Connection.

 The caller input settings can be changed only by an administrator user.
 By default, for each user greeting, Unity Connection acts on certain keys and ignores others.

-lists the default actions assigned to phone keypad keys.
+Table A-1 lists the default actions assigned to phone keypad keys.

 Table A-1 Default Actions Assigned to Phone Keypad Keys

 Skips the greeting.

 Sends the caller to the Operator call handler.

 Ignores the caller.

 Note Verify that the phone keypad key you select to lock is not the first digit of any of the extensions in your system.
 If it is, locking the key prevents callers from dialing an extension.

 Unity Connection allows you to specify the maximum size, or quota, for every user mailbox.
 You can configure mailbox quotas that permits Unity Connection to: